Zockerp/NoobCloud/README.md

 - [Velocity](https://github.com/Minestom/Minestom)-Support

 ## Documentation
-The documentation for all features of NoobCloud and its API is available under https://noobcloud.luccboy.tk.
+The wiki for all features of NoobCloud and its API is available [here](https://noobcloud.luccboy.tk).
-You can also find the KDocs/JavaDocs here: https://docs.luccboy.tk.
+You can also find the KDocs/JavaDocs [here](https://docs.luccboy.tk).

 ## Contributing:
 First of all, thank you for considering participating in this project.
 Thus, I am very open to any form of constructive